webqit/quantum-js/README.md

 # JSEN (JavaScript Expression Notation)

-JSEN lets you parse JavaScript expressions and execute them in user-defined scopes.
-JSEN introduces scoped-JS, to complement the novel scoped-CSS concept!
+JSEN is a general-purpose library for parsing JavaScript expressions that execute in user-defined scopes

 Visit the [project homepage](https://docs.web-native.dev/jsen/) to learn more!